 In our joint PandA account, I plan to withdraw $0.00 from the account.

 In my RothP account, I plan to withdraw $1,000.00 from the account.

 In my wife’s RothA account, I plan to withdraw $1,000.00 from the account.

 This is the cash balance sheet and YTD withdrawal history (as of this posting);

-Withdrawals are calculated after adding the end of the month dividends & interest, and before adding any of the following month’s dividends.
+Withdrawals are calculated after adding or estimating the end of the month dividends & interest, and before adding or estimating any of the following month’s dividends.
 Also, calculations based on current balances are shown for next month, but will change due to investing, dividend income, cash transfers, etc.